step16/hw3/README.md

 ## Want to learn Go?

-Start by checking out the ["Tour of Go"](https://tour.golang.org/)!
+Start by checking out the ["A Tour of Go"](https://tour.golang.org/)!